45khz/road_demon/README.md

 ### To-do
 * Portforward
-* Update background process (screen)
 * Router group settings
+### done
+* update to screen as for background process

 ### want to run your own Router and dont have a VPS to run it
 I can recomend [Vultr] (http://www.vultr.com/?ref=7068412) stable, fast and good performance

 If you want to help out or contribute send me a email 45khz [a.t] protonmail.com or send me a pm over at router.demonsaw.com